GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/web-to-app-attribution/index.md

   - maudn
 ---

-The Privacy Sandbox natively supports cross- web and app attribution, and the Attribution Reporting API allows measurement across mobile browsers and Android apps.
+The Privacy Sandbox natively supports web-to-app and app-to-web attribution, and the Attribution Reporting API allows measurement across mobile browsers and Android apps.

 ## What is web-to-app attribution?